wkoutre/react-native-common-lib/README.md

+# UPDATE: June 18, 2019

+This library is no longer maintained.
+Feel free to use as-is or extend at your leisure.

 # react-native-common-lib

 A lightweight library of reusable React Native components built from the ground up with a functional-styling designed API.